 - Trespasser – When someone enters a property without the owner’s permission, the property owner may not be liable for damages, unless the owner intentionally causes harm to the trespasser.
 In the case of a child trespasser, the property owner could be held liable for injuries or death if it is proven that the child had unreasonable, easy access to the harmful condition.

-Learn More About Your Rights From a Legal Professional
+Learn More About Your Rights From a Licensed Lawyer

 If you or a loved one was injured due to the negligence of a property owner, you may be eligible for compensation.
 This could include costs to help cover medical expenses, loss of wages, and more.